Nico-lly/INFNET-bootcamp-/README.md

 # INFNET-bootcamp-
-Bootcamp Data Sciecne, analytics and machine learning
+Projects and exercises made by me proposed during the data sciecne, analytics and machine learning INFNET bootcamp.